-Practical assistance or a voluntary supportive service.
-In determining the least restrictive measure necessary to satisfactorily address a risk under Section 303, a court should begin with the possibility of non-restrictive measures designed to address the circumstances that have contributed to the relevant risk.
-Under Section 305, therefore, a court is first required to consider whether practical assistance or voluntary supportive services are available to manage the risk, before the court may consider restrictive conditions of release under Section 306, infra.
-For further discussion, see the Comment, infra ("Satisfactorily address the risk").
-Many pretrial services agencies already provide such assistance and services.
+Practical assistance or a voluntary supportive services.
+Section 305 introduces service.
+In determining the use least restrictive measure necessary to satisfactorily address a risk under Section 303, a court should begin with the possibility of non-restrictive measures for a court designed to address the circumstances that have contributed to the relevant risk.
+Under Section 305, therefore, a court is first required to consider as an alternative to, or in addition to, whether practical assistance or voluntary supportive services are available to manage the risk, before the court may consider restrictive conditions of release under Section 306, infra.
+Just as the act seeks to distinguish between different forms of failure to appear (that is, between absconding and nonappearance), it also seeks to distinguish between restrictive and nonrestrictive For further discussion, see the Comment, infra ("Satisfactorily address the risk").
+Many pretrial measures (here, between release "conditions" and practical "assistance" or supportive "services", described immediately below). agencies already provide such assistance and services.

-Practical assistance.
-When the relevant risk is merely nonappearance (as opposed to absconding), the least restrictive measure to assure appearance may be a form of practical assistance.
+Practical assistance.- When the relevant risk is merely nonappearance (as opposed to absconding), the least restrictive measure to assure appearance may be a form of practical assistance.
 This is particularly true when the risk of nonappearance arises from socioeconomic or cognitive inequities of the kind that historically have produced wealth-based and other arbitrary forms of disparity in pretrial release and detention.
 For instance, defendants may struggle to remember court dates, to get leave from work, or to procure affordable childcare or transportation.
 See, e.g., Lauryn P. Gouldin, Defining Flight Risk, 85 U. CHI.
 L. REV. 677 (2018).
 Practical assistance may include sending electronic or other reminders of appearances, scheduling appearances with attention to the most feasible dates and times, offering assistance with caregiving responsibilities, or providing subsidized transportation to and from court.
 There is increasing evidence that court-date reminders and other measures that reduce logistical barriers to appearance can dramatically improve appearance rates.
 See, e.g., Brice Cooke et al., USING BEHAVIORAL SCIENCE TO IMPROVE CRIMINAL JUSTICE OUTCOMES: PREVENTING FAILURES TO APPEAR IN COURT (2018).

-Voluntary supportive service.
-The Act distinguishes between practical assistance and voluntary supportive services for the following reason: As indicated above, practical assistance is intended to address a socioeconomic or cognitive impediment to appearance.
+Voluntary supportive services for the following reason: As indicated above, practical assistance is intended to address a socioeconomic or cognitive impediment to appearance.
 By contrast, a supportive service could help to manage any risk of release.
 Voluntary supportive services may include referrals to organizations that provide voluntary therapeutic treatment or social services, including educational, vocational, or housing assistance.